StrongSORT: Make DeepSORT Great Again: StrongSORT

-Our improvements over DeepSORT lie mainly in the two branches, as shown in the bottom half of Figure \ref{figure_StrongSORT}.
-For the appearance branch, a stronger appearance feature extractor, BoT \cite{luo2019strong}, is applied to replace the original simple CNN.
-By taking ResNeSt50 \cite{zhang2020resnest} as the backbone and pretraining on the DukeMTMC-reID \cite{ristani2016performance} dataset, it can extract much more discriminative features.
-In addition, we replace the feature bank with the feature updating strategy proposed in \cite{wang2020towards}, which updates appearance state $e_i^t$ for the $i$-th tracklet at frame $t$ in an exponential moving average (EMA) manner as follows:
+Our improvements over DeepSORT include advanced modules and some inference tricks, as shown in the bottom half of Figure \ref{figure_StrongSORT}.

+\textbf{Advanced modules.} DeepSORT uses the optimized Faster R-CNN \cite{ren2015faster} presented in \cite{yu2016poi} as the detector and trains a simple CNN as the embedding model.
+Instead, we replace the detector with YOLOX-X \cite{ge2021yolox} following \cite{zhang2022bytetrack}, which is not presented in Figure \ref{figure_StrongSORT} for clarity.
+In addition, a stronger appearance feature extractor, BoT \cite{luo2019strong}, is applied to replace the original simple CNN, which can extract much more discriminative features.

+\textbf{EMA.} Although the feature bank mechanism in DeepSORT can preserve long-term information, it is sensitive to detection noise \cite{du2021giaotracker}.
+To solve this problem, we replace the feature bank mechanism with the feature updating strategy proposed in \cite{wang2020towards}, which updates the appearance state $e_i^t$ for the $i$-th tracklet at frame $t$ in an exponential moving average (EMA) manner as follows:

 where $f_i^t$ is the appearance embedding of the current matched detection and $\alpha=0.9$ is a momentum term.
-The EMA updating strategy not only enhances the matching quality, but also reduces the time consumption.
+The EMA updating strategy leverages the information of inter-frame feature changes and can depress detection noise.
+Experiments show that it not only enhances the matching quality but also reduces the time consumption.

+\textbf{ECC.} Camera movements exist in multiple benchmarks \cite{milan2016mot16, sun2022dancetrack, geiger2013vision}.
+Similar to \cite{han2022mat, stadler2022modelling, khurana2021detecting, he2021learnable}, we adopt the enhanced correlation coefficient maximization (ECC) \cite{evangelidis2008parametric} model for camera motion compensation.
+It is a technique for parametric image alignment that can estimate the global rotation and translation between adjacent frames.
+Specifically, it is based on the following criterion to quantify the performance of the warping transformation: